 Students have the option to enroll for college credit while taking high school courses.
 The number of college credits is determined by the corresponding college course.
 The grade earned appears on both the high school and UNO transcripts.
 This credit may be transferable to other colleges and universities.
 Students are urged to check with the college they plan to attend regarding their transfer policies.
-Selected Advanced Placement® courses, Academy courses and Athletic Training & Sports Injury Internship are available for dual credit.
+Selected Advanced Placement® courses, Academy courses, and Athletic Training & Sports Injury Internship are available for dual credit.
 Please contact an administrator at the building for more information.

 Students are required to take the Advanced Placement® exam if earning dual enrollment in an Advanced Placement® course.
-Tuition costs for 2020-2021 are \$250.00 per UNO course (2021-2022 costs to be determined).
+Tuition costs are determined by the institution.
 This rate is subject to change by University of Nebraska at Omaha.